 Second Hand is Awesome!

-Learn to love thrift shops, garage sales, friends and family who are done with having kids, and the whole host of apps out there that do a variety of buy-sell-trade type connections.
+Learn to love thrift shops, garage sales, friends and family who are done with having kids, the clearance section, and the whole host of apps out there that do a variety of buy-sell-trade type connections.
 There is no shame in second hand.
 Secondhand usually costs less and is just as good.
-I don’t think I ever put kiddo in anything that wasn’t adorable and looked brand new for the first 23 months of his life (He is 2 years old).
+I don’t think I ever put kiddo in anything that wasn’t adorable and looked brand new for the first 23 months of his life (He is 3 years old).

 Now there are some items I would suggest you stick to new on like the car seat and breast pumps for safety and sanitary reasons.
 But most other things ask other people if they have something you could borrow.
 My sister in law was awesome for this and lucky us, had an adorable little one 6 months before we had our little guy.
 I’m also highly grateful for my cousin who had her last boy almost a year before we did (in-season hand-me-downs totally rock!)